cicorias/Castle-Winbuntu/README.md

 sudo chmod 0666 /dev/tty
 ```

-Mainly, the reason why I attempted the upgrade was due to a couple of *really* frustrating issues, a) Several issues with my vim plugins and the stock version of vim that ships with Ubuntu 14.04, and b) Issues getting sudo to work properly/consistently with my user.
+Mainly, the reason why I attempted this upgrade in the first place was due to a couple of *really* frustrating issues, a) Several of my vim plugins didn't work with the stock version of vim that ships with Ubuntu 14.04, and b) Issues getting sudo to work properly/consistently.
 YMMV, as to your own experience, but since this wasn't at all a straightforward process for me, I'm including these instructions in case you run into something similiar.

 Moving on...